 IFES-CEC Ukraine Training Center conducts Electoral Systems’ workshop

-The workshop was held in Ukrainian language and was facilitated by BRIDGE workshop-level facilitators Evgeniy Krikopolo, Yevheniia Pavlovska, Alyona Sheshenia and Anna Bandurka.
-Twenty-five participants from the CEC Secretariat, political parties represented in Verkhovna Rada, CSOs of Ukraine and academicians attended the workshop (out of which nine were male and sixteen female).
+The workshop was held in Ukrainian language and was facilitated by BRIDGE workshop-level facilitators Evgeniy Krikopolo, Oleh Hryshyn, Iuliia Shypilova and semi-accredited facilitator Alyona Sheshenia.
+Twenty-four participants from the CEC and CSOs of Ukraine attended the workshop (out of which nine were male and fifteen female).

 Participants were explained the principle of representation and its different forms.
 This session content, later on while analyzing each electoral system principles, led to the discussion, what type of representation can offer the electoral system (in natural way – without reserving the seats).

 Another start-up session focused on Electoral System three elements, the content of which was used throughout the whole workshop, in order to characterize electoral systems.
 For visibility and summary, in parallel to explanation of the systems, facilitators were sorting the systems into a) District Magnitude: MMD vs. SMD; b) Ballot Structure: Categorical vs. Preferential; Party vs. Candidate oriented; c) Electoral Formula: Relative Majority vs. Absolute Majority vs. Proportional to the share of votes.

 All sessions on technical understanding of systems were highly interactive and enabled participants to try all types of electoral systems in practice.
 Participants had the opportunity to try themselves in the role of voters and as well as counting officials, which ensured better understanding of voting and counting systems of each electoral system.